-Texas includes the second highest proportion of Title 1 schools in the United States, and Region One, an educational region in South Texas, includes the highest proportion of Title 1 schools among Texas twenty educational regions (United States Department of Education, 2017).
-High-poverty schools are well documented in school research to face greater challenges in reaching student high academic performance (American Psychological Association, Education and SES Factsheet, 2017; Jensen, 2009; Hoschild, 2003).
-Title 1 schools are high-poverty schools by definition (Office of Elementary and Secondary Education [USDOE], 2015), and those that reach high student academic achievement are ultimate models of high-performing high-poverty effective schools.
+Texas includes the second-highest proportion of Title 1 schools in the United States, and Region One, an educational region in South Texas, includes the highest proportion of Title 1 schools among Texas educational regions (USDOE, January 8, 2017).
+High-poverty schools are well documented in school research to face greater challenges in reaching students' high academic performance (American Psychological Association, Education and SES Factsheet, January 12, 2017; Jensen, 2009; Hoschild, 2003).
+As high-poverty schools by definition (Office of Elementary and Secondary Education [USDOE], July 30, 2015), Title One schools that reach high student academic achievement are ultimate models of high-performing high-poverty effective schools.

-A study with the purpose to identify effective school characteristics, processes and strategies implemented in high-performing Title 1 schools in Region One was designed and completed-Effective School Practices In Title I Schools Exceeding Educational Expectations (E3) (Padilla, Guerra, & Zamora, 2019).
+A study with the purpose of identifying effective school characteristics, processes, and strategies in high-performing effective Title One schools in Region One was designed and completed-Effective School Practices In Title I Schools Exceeding Educational Expectations (E3) (Padilla, Guerra, & Zamora, 2019).
 Leadership was one characteristic identified and supported by the study necessary for effective schools.
-While leadership has been consistently found to be a distinctive characteristic in effective school models (Padilla, et al., 2019), understanding the processes involved in leadership is critical.
+While leadership has been consistently found in effective school characteristic models (Padilla et al., 2019), understanding the processes involved in leadership is critical.
 This writing reports the findings of the completed study related to Leadership.